True Love

 Rehearsing passion never declared he squeezes and mouths “I love you, Jenny”, but it escapes.

-“Are you Eric?”
+“Are you Eric?” she says.

 Her slight smile is worth the deceit.